 If a Member is unable to issue a WSI, the WMO Secretariat will do this.
 In such a case, the institution wishing to register a GAW station, and the Member concerned (according to the previous paragraph) will contact the WMO Secretariat.
 The Secretariat will then analyse the request, decide upon the registration of the station in GAWSIS–OSCAR/Surface and assign a WSI for the GAW Programme.
 The issuer of identifier value for observing facilities affiliated with GAW is 20008.

-10.3.2.3 Issuer number for observing facilities registered through the Global Atmosphere Watch Programme
+10.3.2.3 Issue number for observing facilities registered through the Global Atmosphere Watch Programme

 To guarantee global uniqueness, the WMO Secretariat responsible for support of the GAW Programme has assigned a unique issue number to World Data Centres (0), to each Programme/network contributing to GAW wishing to register additional observing facilities (100–199), and to other elements that are performing atmospheric composition measurements (200–299) in GAWSIS-OSCAR/Surface, as listed in Table 10.2.
 This list is maintained by the WMO Secretariat and is available from the WMO Codes Registry (codes.wmo.int/wmdr/ProgramAffiliation).